mdalai/go-dev/gohello/README.md

 - Go slice is like an array, except that its size change dynamically.
 - Go executes init functions automatically at program startup, after global variables have been initialized.
+- To get unix time, use `time.Now().UnixNano()`
+- Why is seed used for random number generation? don't know.
+- To initialize map: `make(map[key-type]value-type)`.
+- Use the Go blank identifier _ (underscore) to ignore any returned values.
+- Introduced new func Hellos() and kept Hello() as it is to preserve Backward compatibility.
+- Testing can expose bugs as you make changes.
+- Go test naming convention, testing package, `go test` cmd.
+- The `go test` command executes test functions (whose names begin with Test) in test files (whose names end with _test.go).
+You can add the -v flag to get verbose output that lists all of the tests and their results.

 1. How to use local module?